thegooddocsproject/governance/COMMUNITY_MODERATORS.md

         <li>Mildly inappropriate comments or jokes</li>
         <li>Bullying</li>
         <li>Tone-policing</li>
-        <li>Repeatedly dominating a conversation (such as repeatedly talking
-          over another person or not inviting discussion from others where appropriate)</li>
+        <li>Repeatedly dominating a conversation (such as repeatedly talking over another person or not inviting discussion from others where appropriate)</li>
         <li>Excessive profanity</li>
         <li>Sustained disruptions of community events</li>
     </td>
   </tr>
   <tr>
     <td>Low</td>
-    <td>The incident is minor in nature and doesn’t pose serious harm or risk of harm.</td>
+    <td>The incident is minor in nature and doesn't pose serious harm or risk of harm.</td>
     <td>
       <ul>
         <li>Heated discussions or disagreements between community members.</li>